 - Engage and change practices in schools, homes, and communities.

-- Motivate adults who interact with children in schools, communities, and health settings to be caring, concerned, and supportive figures in the lives of our children.
+- Motivate adults who interact with children in schools, communities, and health settings to be caring, concerned, and supportive figures in their lives.

 Enhancing Law Enforcement Response

-The OJJDP-funded Enhancing Police Responses to Children Exposed to Violence: A Toolkit for Law Enforcement launched in May 2017.
+The OJJDP-funded Enhancing Law Enforcement Response to Children Exposed to Violence and Childhood Trauma launched in May 2017.
 The toolkit provides law enforcement professionals with resources to effectively respond to children who have been exposed to violence.